tej1996nitrr/Django-Pytest/README.md

 # Django-Pytest
-A simple django application which focuses mainly on pytest and a test driven developement with django.
+A simple django application which focuses mainly on pytest and a test driven developement with django

 ## Requirements and packages
 1. django